GilPires/spriteCloud/README.md

     $ npm test

--Important know:
+Notes:

 Sometimes the latest release of chrome and chromedriver are diffent so make sure these are the same of the test might fail

 Go to the file nightwatch.conf.js and in the 'chromeOptions', 'args' array remove 'headless' to see the browser while running the e2e tests

 # b.
 How to run the test in a CI/CD pipeline